 Angora is harvested from live angora rabbits, usually by clipping the fur from the animal with shears or by hand-plucking loose fur when the rabbit molts, which is typically every four months or so.

 The rabbits are not killed during the process and can continue to provide a sustainable stream of fur, which readily grows back after being trimmed or plucked.

 However, with the majority of Angora fur being produced in China – a country that has a notorious reputation for animal abuse, both at home and afar – it goes without saying that animal rights are low on the agenda, if not absent completely, and it is highly unlikely that China’s 50 million plus Angora rabbits are being farmed in a humane manner.

 PETA (People for the Ethical Treatment of Animals) recently exposed the cruelty inflicted on Angora rabbits farmed in China after an undercover investigator produced a video showing shocking footage of screaming rabbits being plucked alive.

-During their five years of captivity the rabbits are kept alone in tiny, filthy wire cages devoid of bedding, with the wire floor inflicting pain to their sensitive paws.
+During their five years of captivity, the rabbits are kept alone in tiny, filthy wire cages devoid of bedding, with the wire floor inflicting pain on their sensitive paws.
 They live in appalling conditions devoid of any comforts and are unable to socialize with other rabbits.